-- 14.2.1 Policy.
+- 15.2.1 Policy.
 It is the policy of the Durham Planning Board to support and encourage outdoor recreation, and to facilitate the safe and reasonable use of private lands for non-commercial outdoor playing fields.
 It is recognized that this use may raise issues including but not limited to noise, traffic and traffic safety, parking, fertilizer, pesticide and herbicide use.
-It is also recognized that, unlike many other uses, this use is primarily intended to create a public benefit, and; this use does not require a long-term or irreversible commitment of land or capital. - 14.2.2 Waiver.
-The Planning Board may, in order to implement the policy expressed in Policy, above, at its reasonable discretion, waive or modify any of the submission requirements, herein.
+It is also recognized that, unlike many other uses, this use is primarily intended to create a public benefit, and; this use does not require a long-term or irreversible commitment of land or capital. - 15.2.2 Waiver.
+The Planning Board may, in order to implement the policy expressed in Policy, above, at its reasonable discretion, waive or modify any of the submission requirements, herein. - 15.2.3 Unique Requirements.

-14.2.3 Unique Requirements.
 Given the intermittent and seasonal nature of this use, and the variability that may characterize impacts on abutters and the community at large, the Planning Board may impose conditions controlling timing (hours of use, frequency of use, start, end and duration of season), intensity (number of participants, noise restrictions, whether practice sessions, organized games, tryouts, tournaments are allowed), in addition to any design standards and required improvements that may be authorized under Section 9 and deemed necessary by the Planning Board.

-Article 15.
-Stormwater Management Standards
+Article 16 Stormwater Management Standards

-Section 15.1 Purpose

-Section 15.2 General Requirements
+- Section 16.1 General Requirements

-Section 15.3 Stormwater Management Plan-Part I
+- Section 16.2 Stormwater Management Plan-Part I

-Section 15.4 Stormwater Management Plan-Part II
+- Section 16.3 Stormwater Management Plan-Part II

-Section 15.5 Design Standards
+- Section 16.4 Design Standards

-Section 15.6 Responsibility for Installation and Construction
+- Section 16.5 Responsibility for Installation and Construction

-Section 15.7 Plan Approval and Review
+- Section 16.6 Plan Approval and Review

-Section 15.8 Maintenance and Inspection
+- Section 16.7 Maintenance and Inspection

-Section 15.9 Reimbursement
+- Section 16.8 Reimbursement

-Section 15.10 Waivers & Exceptions
+- Section 16.9 Waivers & Exceptions

-Section 15.11 Definitions

-The purpose of this set of regulations is to establish standards to manage the discharge of stormwater runoff to Durham waterbodies, all of which are on the Federal and State lists of impaired waterbodies as of the date of adoption of these Regulations and to comply with Town's Water Ordinance, Chapter 158 of the Town Code.
+The purpose of this set of regulations is to establish standards to manage the discharge of stormwater runoff to Durham waterbodies, all of which are on the Federal and State lists of impaired waterbodies as of the date of adoption of these Regulations.
 These impairments are directly linked to stormwater runoff.
-These standards encourage the use of Low Impact Development (LID) strategies, build upon innovative stormwater standards recently adopted by several coastal watershed communities, and are consistent with EPA Region 1 and NHDES guidelines.
+These standards will encourage the use of Low Impact Development (LID) strategies, will build upon innovative stormwater standards recently adopted by several coastal watershed communities, and will be consistent with EPA Region 1 and NHDES guidelines.

-Section 15.2 General Requirements
+Section 16.1.
+General Requirements